lara-vel-dev/lara-vel-dev/README.md

 <div>
 <p>
 	STEM Woman 👩🏻‍💻.
-Software Developer with 2 years of experience.
-My true passions in the coding universe are Python and JavaScript 🐍💛.
+Software Developer with 2 years of experience.<br> My true passions in the coding universe are Python and JavaScript 🐍💛.
 </p>

 <p>I'm not just a programmer; I'm a perpetual learner and a technology junkie 🤓.
 I thrive on the thrill of discovering new things and exploring the latest trends in the tech world 💻. </p>